GabrielCampos07/pythonpure/README.md

 # Welcome to my python project!
-I hope you to enjoy they!
+I hope you to enjoy it!